herbncrypto/matienzo.org/source/teaching/drexel-info756/2013-spring/index.markdown

 The class will consist of weekly lectures, supplemented by readings, discussion, and assignments.
-Each week will focus on specific primary topics, but students should seek connections between the topics and the application of principals across domains and different types of digital preservation problems.
+Each week will focus on specific primary topics, but students should seek connections between the topics and the application of principles across domains and different types of digital preservation problems.
 Furthermore, each week's concepts will build on concepts and material introduced and discussed in previous weeks.
 In discussion, students are encouraged to bring up past experience when relevant to the current